zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **Observable indicators:**
 - Comfortable extended separation without loss of connection
 - Support for each other's unique development
-- The relationship has "load-bearing capacity"—it can hold conflict and growth
+- The relationship has "load-bearing capacity", it can hold conflict and growth

 **Operational intervention:** Resist the regression toward fusion.
 Healthy resonance maintains difference.
 Create deliberate spaces for individual rhythm.